valentjn/vscode-ltex/pages/docs/settings.md

 ## `ltex.configurationTarget`

-Controls which `settings.json` to update when using one of the quick fixes.
+Controls which `settings.json` or external setting file ([see documentation](advanced-usage.html#external-setting-files)) to update when using one of the quick fixes.

-`"user"` always updates the user configuration. `"workspace"` updates the workspace configuration if currently in a workspace, otherwise the user configuration. `"workspaceFolder"` updates the workspace folder configuration if currently in a workspace folder, otherwise the workspace configuration if currently in a workspace, otherwise the user configuration.

 *Type:* `object`